 As a result of the Company's completed seniors housing developments continuing to move towards or achieving stabilization, the Company monitors the lease-up of these properties to determine whether the established performance metrics have been met as of each reporting period.
 The Company has six remaining promoted interest agreements with third-party developers pursuant to which certain operating targets have been established that, upon meeting such targets, result in the developer being entitled to additional payments based on enumerated percentages of the assumed net proceeds of a deemed sale, subject to achievement of an established internal rate of return on the Company's investment in the development.
-As of December 31, 2018, one property had met its established performance metrics and the Company recorded a promoted interest obligation of \$0.4 million; whereas for the remaining five promoted interest agreements, the established performance metrics were not met nor probable of being met as of December 31, 2018.
+As of December 31, 2019, one property had met its established performance metrics, but no promoted interest obligation was currently owed pursuant to the distribution calculation; whereas for the remaining five promoted interest agreements, the established performance metrics were not met nor probable of being met as of December 31, 2019.